onflow/flow-playground-tutorials/tutorials/07-voting/README.md

 }
 ```

-Now that we've covered the contracts, lets set up some accounts and a proposal
+Now that we've covered the contracts, let's set up some accounts and a proposal
 for them to vote on.

 ## Create two extra accounts ('acct2', 'acct3')